Vyral/john-quinn/_posts/2022-11-18-the-difference-between-inspections-and-appraisals.md

 title: The Difference Between Inspections and Appraisals
 date: 2022-11-18 05:00:00
 tags:
 excerpt: Inspections and appraisals are not the same.
-Here’s how.
+Here’s how they’re different.
 enclosure:
 pullquote: >-
   In a home inspection, the buyer and seller can freely negotiate with each